Alex9779/BigBox-Settings/README.md

 In this repository contains settings for the E3D BigBox 3D printer for use with various slicers.

-At the moment the is only one profile for Simplify3D configured in an early stage.

 **This is work in progress.
 Please review all settings thoroughly before starting a print!**

 **I am not responsible for failed prints or crashed machines!**

-## Simplify3D - BigBox Dual Profile
+## Simplify3D - BigBox Profiles
-This profile makes use of the auto configuration feature of Simplify3D offering you three drop down menus when editing a process.
+This profiles make use of the auto configuration feature of Simplify3D offering you three drop down menus when editing a process.
 From these drop downs you can select your material, the quality and which extruder shall be used.